Estimated Tax Definition

 In the above example, consider the below-added information for John and re-estimate the taxes to be paid by him:

 - Interest expenses of $30,000

 John falls into the bracket of 12%.
 Hence Taxes to be paid = 12% * $20,000 = $2,400 annually

 - It forms a major source of revenue for the government.
 If this element of financial returns from the nation is missing, then a major impact is made on planning and development.

-- This kind of Taxes also help individuals plan for their future.
-This helps them understand what is their actual spend, actual saving, and how they can accordingly plan for their other commitments.
+- This kind of Taxes also helps individuals plan for their future.
+It helps them understand what their actual spending, actual saving, and how they can accordingly plan for their other commitments is.

 - Maintaining accounts get easier if timely and best-estimated taxes are paid.
-This enhances the productivity and transparency of the company.
+It enhances the productivity and transparency of the company.

 - Paying such taxes strengthens the credibility of a tax-payer.
-This may further help them in opting for debt or other investments.
+It may further help them in opting for debt or other investments.

 - Timely payment of taxes helps avoid penalties and/or severe consequences.

 - There are quite some examples of individuals and companies who evade the payment of taxes.
-This distorts the supposed returns from the nation for the Government.
+It distorts the supposed returns from the nation for the government.